tripadvisor tripadvisor tripadvisor

 From there, we whiz to Piazza Venezia, featuring the impressive Vittoriano, toss a coin into the water and the famous Trevi Fountain, and hit the jewel of baroque: Piazza Navona, with the stunning Fountain of the four Rivers realised by Bernini.

-At about 12:00 noon your tour guide will take you to the restaurant you’ve chosen for lunch: a typical Italian restaurant, for a traditional style lunch, or a Michelin starred restaurant, for an incredible food experience, consisting of a set menu of 3 courses created by the chef, using fresh produce from the market.
-Please note that the Michelin starred restaurant is available only from Monday to Friday.
+At about 12:00 noon your tour guide will take you to the restaurant you’ve chosen for lunch: a contemporary Italian restaurant, or a Michelin starred restaurant, for an incredible food experience, consisting of a set menu of 3 courses created by the chef, using fresh produce from the market.
+Please take note that the Michelin starred restaurant is available only from Monday to Friday.

-This half-a-day private Golf Cart tour of Rome then resumes around 1pm, to cover the other attractions you will have missed so far: the Vatican City, to admire the Saint Peter’s Basilica and the square it stands on, and the Castle of Saint Angelo, a majestic building with over 19 hundred years of history, towering right next to the river.
+This half-a-day private Golf Cart tour of Rome then resumes around 1pm, to cover the other attractions you will have missed so far: the Vatican City, to admire the Saint Peter’s Basilica and the square it stands on, in addition to the Castle of Saint Angelo, a majestic building with over 19 hundred years of history, towering right next to the river.

 Pick-up and drop-off service available only in the city centre.

 Reduced price for groups of three participants or more.
 With 4 to 5 people, we may run the tour on one or two golf carts.
-With 6 to 8 people, we run the tour on two golf carts.
-With 9 to 10 people, we may run the tour on two or three golf carts.
+6 to 8 people, the tour will run on two golf carts.
+9 to 10 people, we may run the tour on two or three golf carts.

 All our golf carts are equipped with rain cover.